Improving generalization by mimicking the human visual diet: Methods

-\textbf{Viewpoint shift domains:} Controlling object viewpoints presents a challenge as objects like chairs and trash-cans are seen across a wide variety of azimuth angles (i.e., side vs front) across 3D scenes.
-Thus, to create disjoint viewpoint domains we chose to control the zenith angle by changing the height at which the camera is focusing.
-Due to difficulty in obtaining viable camera views with minimal occlusion, we created only four viewpoint train domains and one OOD Viewpoint domain.\looseness=-1
+\textbf{Viewpoint shift domains:} Controlling object viewpoints presents a challenge as indoor objects are seen across a variety of azimuth angles (i.e., side vs front) across 3D scenes.
+Thus, to create disjoint viewpoint domains (supplementary \textbf{Fig.~\ref{fig:viewpoint_shift}}) we chose to control the zenith angle by changing the height at which the camera is focusing.
+Again, of the $5$ domains, one was held out for testing (OOD Viewpoints).

-\textbf{Geometry domain shift:} We created one additional test domain with deformed object meshes using a combination of three basic operations in blender---(1) randomly pushing or pulling object vertices, (2) applying a shear, and (3) mesh spherization by moving vertices towards the center.
-Sample images are available in the supplement.
-Only one test domain (OOD Geometry) was created with this shift.
-No models were trained with geometric deformations.